 Imagine if you could create notes, add calendar appointments and keep your to-do list up to date using a single intuitive command line.
-That’s the idea behind new iPhone app, Input.
+That’s the idea behind new iPhone app, Input [No Longer Available].

 Rather than accessing each service you want to use on an individual app basis, Input offers an opportunity to perform common tasks for services like Evernote, Google Calendar and Wunderlist all from the same interface.